 It’s no secret that I love a colorful front door.
 While some folks play it safe when painting the exterior of a historic home, I say go for what you love and paint away to your heart’s content!
 I just finished installing a new screen door to my front porch and wanted to share the reveal with you along with five of my favorite colorful front doors and some of their beautiful vintage hardware.

-It's also been a great backdrop for photos with some super cute dogs.
+My red doors have also been a great backdrop for photos with some super cute dogs.

 The glass door knob and silver door plate are beautiful on their own but the vintage mailbox along with my Papa’s small bell that serves as the only doorbell finish off the entrance to the house well.